Last Updated on December 13, 2021 by Dave Schoenbeck

 Millennial workers need and want varied experiences.
 They prefer non-routine work instead of completing the same routine responsibilities day after day.

 Effectively leading millennials means offering ample opportunities to try new things, learn additional skills, and work with different groups of people.
-Millennial workers are eager to meet others and improve their skillset.
+Millennial workers are eager to meet others and improve their skills.
 They have a strong desire to help the team succeed, not just themselves.

 4. Redefine the path to promotion.